- Machine mark removal and rust removal

 From aggressive cutting media to excellent polishing media, from the small millimeter size media to the big size deburring media, Inovatec has endless media supply.

-If the media choose too large, you cannot finish the surface of the entire parts.
+If the media you choose is too large, you cannot finish the surface of the entire parts.

 But if your media is too small, it may present a “lodging” problem in your pieces.